abelardopardo/ontask_b/docs/_sources/Install/index.rst.txt

   internal environment of Django where the web requests are served, OnTask resorts to conventional authentication requiring email and password.
 These credentials are stored in the internal database managed by OnTask.

+The API can be accessed using through token authentication.
+The token can be generated manually through the user profile page.
+This type of authentication may need some special configuration in the web server (Apache or similar) so that the ``HTTP_AUTHORIZATION`` header is not removed.

 LDAP Authentication
 -------------------